bibhu2020/gitlearning/security/DevSecOps.md

 ## Static Application Security Testing (SAST) tools in CI/CD

 SAST tools analyze **source code** or binaries to detect vulnerabilities **before runtime**.

 **Common SAST tools:**

-- **SonarQube**
+* **SonarQube**
-- **Snyk**
+* **Snyk**
-- **CodeQL**
+* **CodeQL**

 **Notes on CodeQL (used at Microsoft in ADO ecosystem):**

-- Detects security vulnerabilities and coding flaws by analyzing code as a database and performing query-based analysis.
+* Detects security vulnerabilities and coding flaws by analyzing code as a database and performing query-based analysis.
-- Common issues detected:
+* Common issues detected:

-  - **Security Vulnerabilities:** SQL Injection, XSS, hard-coded secrets, authentication & authorization flaws
+  * **Security Vulnerabilities:** SQL Injection, XSS, hard-coded secrets, authentication & authorization flaws
-  - **Code Quality Issues:** Memory leaks, unreachable code, use of deprecated functions
+  * **Code Quality Issues:** Memory leaks, unreachable code, use of deprecated functions
-  - **Logical and Performance Bugs:** Incorrect error handling, inefficient loops & queries
+  * **Logical and Performance Bugs:** Incorrect error handling, inefficient loops & queries

-> SonarQube also performs coding quality and standards checks, which CodeQL does not.
+> Many organizations use both: SonarQube for general quality and CodeQL for advanced security scanning, giving a complementary approach to SAST.
+> SonarQube does pattern matching file by file, whereas CodeQL treat the code as db records, and fire query to detect issues.
+It makes CodeQL more powerful to detect issues spanning to multiple files.
+> Example, you have QueryBuilder class which forumlates the query ["SELECT * FROM users WHERE username = '" + userInput + "'";].
+There are multiple calling classes which is calling this builder class.
+SonarQube detects only the QueryBuilder class, CodeQL detects all calling classes so that you can change them to sanitize the SQL statement.
+> SonarQube advantages over CodeQL: It has 40+ language support, IDE plugin, and rich historical data

 ---